rubinho101/MMM-01ZM/readme.md

 		},
 ```

+Before you start MMM run *parseBLE01ZM.py*.

 Please be aware of the setInterval and setTimeout values in the *MMM-01ZM.js* and *node_helper.js* files.
 This needs to be balanced based on the number of sensors you parse to avoid sending too many requests to the Raspi BLE component.

+Hint: It takes about 45 seconds for the first two sensors to be displayed.